OpenAPI tutorial using Swagger Editor and Swagger UI: Overview

 How my OpenAPI/Swagger tutorial is different

 You can find many Swagger tutorials online.
 What makes mine different?
-Besides the end-to-end walkthrough using the OpenAPI 3.0 (rather than 2.0) version of the spec, and using an actual API for context, I also show how OpenAPI fields map to Stoplight and Swagger UI.
-Specifically, I demonstrate how and where each of the OpenAPI fields gets displayed in these display frameworks.
+Besides the end-to-end walkthrough using the OpenAPI 3.0 (rather than 2.0) version of the spec, and using an actual API for context, I also show how OpenAPI fields map to Swagger UI.
+Specifically, I demonstrate how and where each of the OpenAPI fields gets displayed.

 Swagger UI is sponsored by Smartbear, the same company that is heavily invested in the OpenAPI initiative and which develops SwaggerHub (the premium version of Swagger UI) and drives other Swagger tooling (including Swagger Editor, Swagger UI, Swagger Codegen, and others).
 Note that SmartBear does not own the OpenAPI specification, as the Linux Foundation drives this initiative.
 The OpenAPI spec’s development is driven by many companies and organizations.

-By showing you how the fields in the spec appear in these two tools and display frameworks, I hope the specification objects and properties will take on more relevance and meaning.
+By showing you how the fields in the spec appear in the Swagger UI output, I hope the specification objects and properties will take on more relevance and meaning.

 Terminology for Swagger and OpenAPI